mkmkme/libvalkey/libvalkeycluster/README.md

 ### Allocator injection

-Hiredis-cluster uses hiredis allocation structure with configurable allocation and deallocation functions.
+Libvalkeycluster uses libvalkey's allocation structure with configurable allocation and deallocation functions.
 By default they just point to libc (`malloc`, `calloc`, `realloc`, etc).

 #### Overriding